 B-School, Financial Aid, School Selection

-Submitted by Rebekah Lewin, Executive Director of Admissions & Administration at University of Rochester, William E. Simon Graduate School of Business Administration
+Submitted by Rebekah Lewin, assistant dean of Admissions & Financial Aid at the University of Rochester, William E. Simon Graduate School of Business Administration.

-A common question facing prospective students is how to finance an MBA or Master’s degree.
-Fortunately, there are many ways to finance the degree that will lead to a strong “return on investment” – especially if you prepare and plan in advance.
-Keep in mind that most students use a combination of several of these funding sources to pay for graduate school.
+A common question facing prospective students is: How do I finance my MBA or Master’s degree?
+Fortunately, there are many ways to finance the degree that will lead to a strong “return on investment” – especially if you plan in advance.
+Consider the five funding sources below, but keep in mind that most students use a combination of these options to fund their graduate management education.

 The best place to start your search is on your target business schools' websites – many programs will list available funding sources in more detail and provide clear timelines on the process.
 Here at the University of Rochester, Simon School, more than 80 percent of our incoming students receive partial or full-tuition scholarship support.
 Visit our website to learn more.
 If you plan carefully, you can make the MBA or MS degree an affordable investment!